4573qu/stdex/README.md

-**StdEx** is an extension library for Std.
+**StdEx** is an extension library for std.
 It contains components that may be used across various technical domains.

 For detailed usage instructions, please refer to: [help](/Documents/StdEx.md)

 For contributing a new module to STDEX, please refer to: [submitting](/Documents/StdEx_Submitting.md)

-//Submitting should contains 哪些模块会被接受 & 编码规范

 ---

+### General Headers(Currently Unavailable)

 For single-file development (non-project mode), use:
 `#include <cstdex>`